mbarre/schemacrawler-additional-lints/README.md

-This project has been created to be used at our office [Mairie de la Ville de Nouméa](http://www.noumea.nc/) to test our database schema quality in a more easy way and make it possible for our partners to apply ou database quality policy the easy way.
+This project has been created to be used at our office [Mairie de la Ville de Nouméa](http://www.noumea.nc/) to test our database schema quality in a more easy way and make it possible for our partners to apply our database quality policy the easy way.

 # Build and install lint